NESCAU-UFLA/FuzzingTool/.github/CONTRIBUTING.md

         self.counter += 1
         self.sumBuffer = self._varOne + self.__varTwo
  ```
- * Do not leave blank lines when inside a function or method, just to separate between each classe, method or function.
+ * Do not leave blank lines when inside a function or method, just to separate between each class, method or function.